russellf9/repository-directory/README.md

 # repository-directory
-A Repo which provides a list of all the russellf9 Git Hub repos
+A Repo which provides a list of all the russellf9 Github Repos

 ## Links